 Australian Red Cross Lifeblood and the NBA

-Lifeblood collects by donation all blood used for medical purposes.
-It also supplies plasma to CSL Behring to create plasma-derived products.
+Australian Red Cross Lifeblood(Opens in a new tab/window) (Lifeblood) is the only supplier of fresh blood products in Australia.
+Lifeblood collects all blood and plasma in Australia by donation.
+The fresh products are used for medical purposes, and it also supplies plasma to CSL Behring to create plasma-derived products.

 Find out more about suppliers and commercial supply contracts.